 The Middle East Film Initiative (MEFI) is a 501(c)(3) tax-exempt organization based in New York City.
 The first organization of its kind in the U.S., MEFI was launched by Ruth Priscilla Kirstein in 2013.
 MEFI conducts

 - interdisciplinary professional development

 - curriculum development

-with the purpose of promoting diversity, and creating equal employment opportunities in United States film, TV and new media for local media and entertainment professionals of Middle Eastern descent, or working on topics of importance to local Middle Eastern communities.
+with the purpose of promoting diversity and creating equal employment opportunities in United States film, TV and new media.
+It advocates for U.S. media and entertainment professionals who are of Middle Eastern descent or working on topics of importance to local Middle Eastern communities.